Schoonology/presentations/better-living-through-electricity/README.md

 - This Side Up: Using the wrong parts in the wrong way
 - Batteries are best: Someone else's goals

+Demonstrations will include the working "On Air" light, working code for the device, and working code integrating the device with a MacBook Pro.

 ## Additional Notes

 To demo the light itself, I'll need an extra power outlet (2 total: 1 for the laptop, 1 for the light).
-This talk is primarily about entertainment and encouragement, though there is plenty of material to chew on for beginner IoT developers.
+This talk is primarily about entertainment and encouragement, though there is plenty of material to chew on for beginning and experienced developers alike, from firmware and LEDs to `lsof` and `launchd`.